“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 However, you also need a strategy for how to sell, both for cash and with owner financing.

-In this module, we shepherd you through our learnings on how to properly set cash pricing and provide value through affordable owner financing terms.
+In this course module, we shepherd you through our learnings on how to properly set cash pricing and provide value through affordable owner financing terms.

 People buy vacant land if you give them a good deal, and as a pro at land investing, you will master how to do this.